 This table displays the number of school days dedicated to staff development and continuous improvement.

-Subject 2020-21 2021-22 2022-23 Number of school days dedicated to Staff Development and Continuous Improvement 2-5 2-5 2-5
+The table displays the number of concertage addicated to stan development and continuous improvement.
+Subject 2021-22 2022-23 2023-24 Number of school days dedicated to Staff Development and Continuous Improvement 11 11 13